Hunter-Gatherers (Foragers)

 Two San hunter-gatherers starting a fire with the friction created by rubbing a stick.
 Pictured in Deception Valley, Botswana, in 2005.
 Credit: Ian Sewell, CC BY-SA 2.5.

 What can we infer about our distant ancestors by looking at a few well-known hunter-gatherer societies of recent times?
 To draw reliable inferences, we would need to believe that pockets of human society could exist unchanged over tens of thousands of years—that hunter-gatherers did not learn from experience, innovate, or adapt to changes in their natural and social environments.
 Even a cursory look at the ethnographic record, however, reveals that many foraging cultures have changed substantially over time.
-Both in the archaeological record and more recently, hunter-gatherers have not only interacted with food producers through trade and other exchanges, but many have also added cultivated crops to their economies that integrate well foraging wild resources (Kramer and Greaves 2016, 16).
+Both in the archaeological record and more recently, hunter-gatherers have not only interacted with food producers through trade and other exchanges, but many have also added cultivated crops to their economies that integrate well with foraging wild resources (Kramer and Greaves 2016, 16).
 Moreover, recent hunter-gatherer cultures share some traits but are also quite different from one another.

 How can we draw better inferences about the past?
 Cross-cultural researchers ask how and why hunter-gatherer societies vary.
-By understanding what conditions predict variation and also using the paleoanthropological record to make educated guesses about past conditions in a particular place, anthropologists may have a better chance of inferring what hunter-gatherers of the past were like (Hitchcock and Beisele 2000, 5; C. R. Ember 1978; F. W. Marlowe 2005).
+By understanding what conditions predict variation and using the paleoanthropological record to make educated guesses about past conditions in a particular place, anthropologists may have a better chance of inferring what hunter-gatherers of the past were like (Hitchcock and Beisele 2000, 5; C. R. Ember 1978; Marlowe 2005).

 Because cultures change through time, we cannot simply project ethnographic data from the present to the past

-Below we summarize the cross-cultural literature in the last half century on hunter-gatherers.
+Below we summarize the cross-cultural literature in the last half century or so on hunter-gatherers.
 We generally restrict the discussion to statistically supported hypotheses based on samples of 10 or more cultures.
 We also discuss what is not yet known and questions that invite further research.

 Copper Inuit spearing salmon at Nulahugyuk Creek, Northwest Territories (Nunavut), 1916.
 Credit: Diamond Jenness, CC BY-SA 4.0.

 We know about hunter-gatherers of recent times from anthropologists who have lived and worked with hunting and gathering groups.
 Some of the recent and frequently discussed cases are the Mbuti of the Ituri Forest (central Africa), the San of the Kalahari Desert (southern Africa) and the Copper Inuit of the Arctic (North America).
-These hunter-gatherers live in environments that are not conducive to agriculture.

 What Are Hunter-Gatherers of Recent Times Generally Like?